sara-nl/clouddocs/NFS.markdown

 ### Firewall

-Open up the firewallon the project-private network (assumed to be on eth1 !)
+Open up the firewall on the project-private network (assumed to be on eth1 !)
 ```sh
 [root]# firewall-cmd --permanent --zone=trusted --change-interface=eth1
 [root]# systemctl stop firewalld